Odor control on the backburner

 Scavengers are solid or liquid materials that remove sulfur compounds from gas or liquid streams, reacting with them and converting them to stable compounds.
 Since the media are actually consumed, scavengers typically are limited to low levels of contaminants.
 For the purposes of this paper, only solid scavengers will be considered as they have the widest application to wastewater facilities odor control and digester gas treatment.

 Liquid-phase technologies involve the treatment of a wastewater stream to control the release of odor and corrosion-causing compounds from the stream.
 Most liquid-phase technologies involve the addition of a chemical to the wastewater to either control the formation of odorous compounds or react with those compounds once they are formed.
 Liquid-phase treatment is most commonly applied in wastewater collection systems, not treatment plants.
 It often is applied in a collection system for downstream control at the headworks of a treatment plant.
-Since liquid-phase treatment controls the odor compounds in the wastewater itself, it provides corrosion control in addition to odor control.
+Since liquid-phase treatment controls the odor compounds in the wastewater itself, it also provides corrosion control.

 With liquid-phase treatment, hydrogen sulfide is prevented from escaping the liquid into the vapor, therefore it is not present to cause corrosion on process structures, pipe crowns, etc. Liquid-phase treatment can provide multiple point odor control.
 Through proper application of a liquid-phase treatment in a collection system, multiple odor release points such as manholes, air relief valves and re-pump stations can be controlled through one chemical application point.
 The liquid-phase technologies evaluated in this paper are iron salts, bioxide process, oxidizers and anthraquinone.